Moore Barlow values your privacy and cares about the way in which your personal information is used and protected.

 - We collect information from you as part of our file opening and client engagement processes and about you and others as necessary in the course of providing legal services to you

-- We collect your personal information while monitoring our technology services, including our website and email communications sent to and from Barlow Robbins
+- We collect your personal information while monitoring our technology services, including our website and email communications sent to and from Moore Barlow

 - We gather information about you when you provide it to us, or interact with us directly, for instance engaging with our staff or registering for one of our events